 who we are

-He is also author of The Harvard Medical School Guide to Tai Chi.
+He is also author of the award-winning book, The Harvard Medical School Guide to Tai Chi.

 Copyright © 1995-2017 Tree of Life Tai Chi Center and Peter Wayne